Andalusia Culinary & Cultural Expedition

 Embark with our team as we immerse and cook our way throughout Andalusia, Spain, exploring tradition, history, and culture, while being mentored in Spanish and travel cuisine.
 This is a great opportunity to develop your skills as a cook, or simply come home with a variety of recipes to share with friends, and explore some of Andalusia's hidden mountains, cliff-top roads, and wineries.
 At the end of your trip, you’ll receive a greater love for diverse cooking including French, Mediterranean and Italian cuisine that you can use when you go back home.

-- Enjoy vineyard visits, sherry wine tasting, tapas tours, and fine dining to complete your culinary tour and excite your taste buds.
+- Experience sherry wine tastings, tapas tours, and fine dining to excite your taste buds

 Itinerary | 7 Days

 3-Day Morocco Extension: Influenced by Mediterranean and Arab countries, Moroccan cuisine embodies a wide range of tastes and flavors, enhanced by unrefined olive oils, preserved lemons, and flavorful dried fruit which add zest to sauces and stews.
-Moroccan cuisine is unique because authentic dishes use more spices, including turmeric, cumin, saffron and coriander.
-Have the opportunity to spend 3 days in Tangier, Morocco learning about the culture and cuisine of a beautiful country.
-Prepare dishes such as lamb couscous, Pastilla - a pigeon meat pie, and other Moroccan favorites such as Tagine - a slow simmered stew made of lamb, fruits, and plethora of Moroccan spices.
+Authentic dishes use a variety of spices, including turmeric, cumin, saffron, and coriander.
+Spend 3 days in Tangier, Morocco, learning about country’s culture and cuisine.
+Prepare traditional dishes such as lamb couscous, pastilla—a pigeon meat pie, and other favorites, such as tagine—a slow simmered stew made of lamb, fruits, and plethora of spices.
 Morocco offers visitors a delicious taste of authentic cuisine, a truly unique blend of flavors, and dishes that will impress even the most seasoned foodie.